Utils¶

 Arguments¶

 filenamestr - Path to the input video file to convert.target_namestr, optional - Target filename as path.
 Defaults to None (which assumes that the input filename should be used).overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
-Defaults to False.
+Defaults to True.

 Returns¶